-Selling your care business is a complex process, and you will require assistance from various care industry professionals along the way.
-The DC Care team liaises with such professionals, all of which have many years’ experience in care, including solicitors, finance brokers, accountants and bank contacts on a daily basis and can provide contact details upon request.
+The DC Care team liaises with many sector-specific professionals, all of which have many years’ experience in care, including solicitors, finance brokers, accountants and bank contacts on a daily basis and can provide contact details upon request.

 For example, it would be prudent to consult an accountant for tax advice on whether to sell the shares or assets (if relevant).
 It is highly recommended that a solicitor with legal experience in the healthcare sector is chosen for the due diligence process, they can promptly expedite matters and enable a sale to progress smoothly and swiftly.